:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Expensive

 Have frosty beverages ready wherever you're headed with Iceco's portable refrigerator.
-All the 45-liter fridge (measuring 27.4 x 15.8 x 19.2 inches) needs is a place to plug in the two power cables (12/24V DC and 110 to 240V AC) and it works just as efficiently as a standard beer fridge.
+All this 45-liter fridge needs is a place to plug in the two power cables (12/24V DC and 110 to 240V AC) and it works just as efficiently as a standard beer fridge.

-This system is designed to chill drinks quickly, with a range that spans 0 to 50 degrees (keep an eye on your beers if you set the unit below 32!).
-Ideal for camping and outdoor adventures, the tough design will run on slopes of up to 40 degrees, and the rainproof and shockproof construction will withstand whatever environment you’re facing.
+This system is designed to chill drinks quickly, with a range that spans 0 to 50 degrees F (keep an eye on your beers if you set the unit below 32!).
+Ideal for camping and outdoor adventures, the tough design will run on slopes of up to 40 degrees F, and the rainproof and shockproof construction will withstand whatever environment you’re facing.
 Better yet, the spacious unit can hold up to 20 six-packs of beer—or a week’s worth of food.
 Tough choice!
+Maybe split the difference?

 Related: The Best Coolers